dehaenw/LiH/README.md

 We propose a method to systematically identify instances of cofolding ligand hallucinations by generating ligand structures, inferring their connectivity (using the input structure as a template) and comparing it to the input connectivity.
 We use this to compile a list of problematic functionalities which can be used to compare the extent of ligand hallucinations across cofolding methods.

+# Example use
+The jupyter notebook `Calculate_Example.ipynb` contains an example calculation of the hallucination rate for ETKDG+MMFF94(the reference) versus Vina (precalculated and provided as sdf) versus just ETKDG versus Boltz (precalculated and provided as sdf).
+This gives the following output, highlighting the higher hallucination rate of Boltz compared to traditional methods.

 # Working repo
 This is a preview version.
 Expect a more extended repo later, this repo just provides tha current version of the cofolding tricky ligand set as well as methods for conformation assessment.